nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-file-system-exporter.md

 *   **Query**: optional parameter.
 By default the query called by the exporter is:

     ```sql
-    SELECT * FROM Document ecm:mixinType !='HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState !='deleted'
+    SELECT * FROM Document ecm:mixinType !='HiddenInNavigation' AND ecm:isCheckedInVersion = 0 AND ecm:isTrashed = 0
     ```

     You can define your own query and put it the in the Query parameter.